hincz-lab/ml-nonequilibrium/README.md

 The implementation and analysis of stochastic gradient descent training for the numerical examples is written in Julia, using the [Knet deep learning framework](https://github.com/denizyuret/Knet.jl).

+Data files associated with the project are stored in an [OSF repository](https://doi.org/10.17605/OSF.IO/VN6A8).

 ## Code:

 [**Nonlinear regression WR**](https://github.com/hincz-lab/ml-nonequilibrium/tree/main/Nonlinear%20regression%20WR): Nonlinear regression example, with replacement minibatching